simonmichael/hledger_site/src/faq.md

 then include `@FILE` in your hledger command line.
 See [argument files](#argument-files).

-### How can I always run hledger with certain options ?
+### How can I always run hledger with certain general options ?

 You can run hledger via a small script.
-This works best for general options like `-I`, not command-specific options like `print`'s `-x`.

 Since you will likely have other scripts or applications that run "`hledger`", it's most robust if the script is also called `hledger`.
 Here's how to do it on unix systems: